-Since the issuance of the guidance, FinCEN has been asked about the filing of Suspicious Activity Reports for transactions subject to reject reports47 filed with the Office of Foreign Assets Control.
+Since the issuance of the guidance, FinCEN has been asked about the filing of Suspicious Activity Reports for transactions subject to reject reports filed with the Office of Foreign Assets Control.
 When a financial institution files a reject report on a transaction, the financial institution is obligated to file a Suspicious Activity report to the extent that the facts and circumstances surrounding the rejected funds transfer are suspicious.
-For example, a financial institution need not file a Suspicious Activity report on a rejected funds transfer are suspicious.
+For example, a financial institution need not file a Suspicious Activity report on a rejected funds transfer involving Iraq unless the facts surrounding the transaction are themselves suspicious.

-47 Reject reports are required to be filed with OFAC by financial institutions that reject a funds transfer where the funds are not blocked under OFAC rules but where processing the transfer would nonetheless violate, or facilitate an underlying transaction that is prohibited under OFAC rules.
+&lt;sup>47 Reject reports are required to be filed with OFAC by financial institutions that reject a funds transfer where the funds are not blocked under OFAC rules but where processing the transfer would nonetheless violate, or facilitate an underlying transaction that is prohibited under OFAC rules.
 See 31 CFR 501.604.
 Examples of transactions involving rejected funds transfers include funds transfer instructions referencing a blocked vessel but where none of the parties of financial institutions involved in the transactions is a blocked person, as well as transactions with Iraq, Iran, or the Governments of Iran, Syria or Sudan.